Morocco rescuers use bulldozers to dig for five-year-old boy stuck in well

 The efforts have gripped the country and thousands of people have been watching footage of the rescue attempt on social media.

-The child, who local media have named as Rayan, was reportedly with his father who had been repairing the well when the accident happened.
-The five-year-old has been trapped in the narrow well for over 36 hours.
+The child, who local media have named as Rayan, was reportedly with his father, who had been repairing the well when the accident happened.
+The five-year-old has been trapped in the narrow well for more than 36 hours.

 Rescue operations are now being led by Morocco’s Civil Protection Directorate and have been ongoing since Tuesday afternoon.

-The well, which is 30 metres deep, is in a village near the Chefchaouen province in the north of the country.
+The well, which is 30 metres deep, is in a village in the Chefchaouen province in the north of the country.

 Authorities have used bulldozers to dig around the well but are worried about further injuring the five-year-old.